GrieferPig/Pegasus/README.md

 ## Why electron?
 IDK really.
 Electron has literally no advantages except it's JVM-independent.

+For how bad is it, imagine a 250MiB Hello World app.

 ## Well, how usable can it be?
 Select a version, click Launch.
 That’s it.
 I’m sure you’ll learn in *10 seconds flat*.